slatedocs/slate/source/includes/api-reference/_index.html.md

 </pre>

 <span class="description">
-*Note: The Events architecture uses the same infrastructure as Webhooks.
-That is, the two resources differ only in the delivery mechanism for events (i.e., pull vs. push).
-Recently, some users have seen intermittent delays with event distributions.
-For more information, see [Webhooks](/docs/webhooks).*

 An *event* is an object representing a change to a resource that was observed by an event subscription.
+Event streams rely on the same infrastructure as webhooks, which ensures events are delivered within a minute on average.
+This system is designed for at most once delivery, meaning in exceptional circumstances a small number of events may be missing from the stream.
+For this reason, if your use case requires strong guarantees about processing all changes on a resource and cannot tolerate any missing events, regardless of how rare that might be, we recommend building a fallback polling system that fetches the resource periodically as well.
+Note that while webhooks cannot be replayed once delivered, events are retrievable from the event stream for 24 hours after being processed.

 In general, requesting events on a resource is faster and subject to higher rate limits than requesting the resource itself.
 Additionally, change events bubble up - listening to events on a project would include when stories are added to tasks in the project, even on subtasks.